 Before any further work can be done, the bone and implant need to heal.
 You want them to fuse to form a steady root for your new dental fixture–whether that be a crown or denture.

-Once the implant has been placed, a healing cap is inserted on the top; then the gums are gently set into place over the bone and around the cap.
-The gums will require trimming, so they rest comfortably around the implant, and once situated, sutures can hold them in place.
+Once the implant has been placed, a healing cap is inserted on the top.
+Then the gums are gently set into place over the bone and around the cap.
+The gums will require trimming, so they rest comfortably around the implant.
+Once they’re situated, sutures can hold them in place.

 So, you’ve gone through the drilling and implant placement.
 You’ve waited six months or more for healing.
 You’ve treated your implant site with care and kept it clean.
 You’re ready to get the final piece of the puzzle.

 It should be noted that implants can be made as bridges or dentures as well.
-Denture implants with special dentures that are secured into place via implant anchors.
+Denture implants are special dentures that are secured into place via implant anchors.
 These can be placed and fixed in the mouth at this stage as well.
 If multiple implant sites are needed, the above dental implant procedure would be followed for each section–likely during one sitting, then allowed to heal as a group.
 Once recovered, the full denture or bridge can be placed.
-For more information about dental implants please see our dental implant FAQs.